DHCP for WLANs

 Configuring DHCP-Required for FlexConnect

-The DHCP-Required knob on a policy profile forces a connected wireless client to get the IP address from DHCP.
+When the DHCP-Required knob on a policy profile is enabled, a connected wireless client must get the IP address from DHCP.
 When the client completes the DHCP process and acquires an IP address, this IP address is learnt by the controller and only then the client traffic is switched on to the network.
 The DHCP-Required feature is already supported in central switching.

 In Cisco IOS XE Amsterdam 17.2.1, the feature is supported on FlexConnect local switching clients.
 Prior to Release 17.2.1, DHCP-Required was not enforced on FlexConnect local switching clients.
 The IP address learnt by the AP or the controller for the wireless client is tracked to create an IP-MAC binding.
 As part of this feature, when a FlexConnect local switching client roams from one AP to another, the client need not do the DHCP again in the same L2 network, because the controller tracks the IP address and pushes the binding to the newly roaming AP.